rubyworks/rubytest/README.md

 return value of `#source_location` must be a two-element array of `[file, line]`.

-### Coverage
+### Covers

-NOTE: This is still expiremental and subjet to change.

 A test object may respond to `#covers` to identify the particular "component" of the program being tested.
 The return value must be the the full name of a constant, class, module or method.
-Methods must also be represented with fully qualified names, e.g. `FooClass#foo` and `FooClass.bar` for an instance method and a class method, respectively.
+Methods must be represented with fully qualified names, e.g. `FooClass#foo` and `FooClass.bar` for an instance method and a class method, respectively.

 ### Selection Tags